nndang27/ChatApp-Web-Summer-2023/README.md

 More detail about the website, please read the report

 If you using Window, run the Docker file:
-- docker build -t chat .
+- docker build -t ubuntu .
 - docker-compose up -d

 Run the project: